CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-Literal-Serializes-XSD-IntegerSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.IntegerSerializer

-> Class that can serialize any Number value to a string literal of an integerInstead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.integerSerializer`
+> Class that can serialize any Number value to a string literal of an integer.
+Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.integerSerializer`.